benny-lo/dsa-project/README.md

 (We do not need a terminal flag since all strings have the same length `k` and we store only complete strings.)

 However, this design is highly inefficient:
-Each node consumes `8 × 64 = 512` bytes, and we need exactly `k + 1` nodes for each string — far too much memory.
+Each node consumes `8 × 64 = 512` bytes, and we need exactly `k + 1` nodes for each string, too much memory!.

 ---